HestHub/nix-config/blog.md

 That's where the nix-shell comes into play.

-Nix shell lets me create a temporary PATH environment, install all the dependencies needed by a package, and make it available only as long as the current session is running.
+Nix shell lets me create a temporary PATH environment, install all the dependencies a package needs, and make it available only as long as the current session runs.
 Rebooting the system will clean up all the temporary files the package has used.

 So, I need to get some data from a JSON but can't be bothered installing jq the usual route: editing config, rebuilding, creating a new generation, just for a one-off command?